 Home Site Visit

 Throughout the summer months, we and our partner, West Region Wildfire Council, will conduct home site visits in order to provide you with a Defensible Space Scope of Work Report.
-For more information, please contact the Planning Department by email or (970) 239-4061 or to request a site visit, please complete the following WRWC Site Visit Appointment Request form.
+For general information, please contact our Planning Department by email or (970) 239-4061 or to request a site visit, please complete the following WRWC Site Visit Appointment Request form.

 What Is Defensible Space?